 Every once in a while, you can give your dragon a nice, high-fat treat.
 Your dragon will become obese if fed these too often, but hey, that’s why they’re called treats.

 - Pinky mice (no more than 1x/month)

-Don’t feed your dragon wild-caught bugs!
-These can have parasites that will transfer to your dragon, may be coated in poisonous pesticide/herbicide, or may be naturally toxic.
+Beware of feeding your dragon wild-caught bugs!
+These may be coated in poisonous pesticide/herbicide, or may be naturally toxic.
+If you choose to collect wild-caught bugs, this article is a helpful resource on how to do so safely.
 BeardedDragon.org has a very helpful chart of insects are are toxic for beardies to ingest.
 Not listed, however, are box elder bugs, which are also toxic.

 To ensure that your beardie is getting all the vitamins and minerals they need, you need to keep two forms of supplementation on hand: calcium powder and multivitamin powder.
 Take care not to use these too often; over-supplementation can be just as deadly as under-supplementation.

 Generously dust feeder insects before feeding.
 Most people prefer the “shake-and-bake” method of dusting, where you stick all the bugs in a bag or disposable plastic container and shake them until they are evenly coated in powder.
-Calcium sticks better to some bugs than others, and if you’re feeding phoenix worms, you don’t need to dust them at all, as they are naturally high in calcium.
+Calcium sticks better to some bugs than others, and if you’re feeding black soldier fly larvae, you don’t need to dust them at all, as they are naturally high in calcium.

 It is alright to occasionally skip a dusting (once every 3-4 feedings) so your bearded dragon’s system doesn’t become overloaded with calcium.